-In and after 2020, the agency began expansion of the ECE Reporter for Early Care and Education childfamily- and program-level data collection and reporting tool.
+During the summer of 2020, the agency began expansion of the ECE Reporter Early Care and Education child-family- and program-level data collection and reporting tool.
+This new tool will replace the legacy Early Childhood Information System (ECIS) that had been in use for the past 5 years.
 The new system is an extremely positive direction for ease of use and ability to access child and family level data for the School Readiness, Child Day Care contracts, Smart Start programs.
-CTCARES for Child Care Businesses offers supports to help you operate programs.
-CTCARES for Family Child Care offers licensed family child care providers access to local Networks providing PD, links to statewide resources and local technical assistance CTCARES for Hospital Workers were available.
+CTCARES for Child Care Businesses offers supports to help you operate your program during COVID-19.
+CTCARES for Family Child Care offers licensed family child care providers access to local Networks providing PD, links to statewide resources and local technical assistance CTCARES for Hospital Workers.
 With a generous gift from Dalio Philanthropies, 28 child care locations were opened to serve workers at 29 hospitals.
 This project was a collaboration with the OEC, Capitol Region Education Council (CREC), community-based providers, hospital human resource departments, and 2-1-1 Child Care.
-CTCARES for Child Care program provided additional funding for any licensed child care centers, group family child care homes, and family child care homes who remained open and served essential workers during the COVID-19 emergency.
+CTCARES for Child Care program provided additional funding for any licensed child care providers - centers, group family child care homes, and family child care homes who remained open and served essential workers during the COVID-19 emergency.
 CTCARES for Frontline Workers program helped frontline workers pay for licensed care at a child care center, family child care home, or group child care home.
 CTCARES for CT's Workforce program provided contract payments to childcare programs to hold spaces for CT residents in workforce training programs.
 It also supplied grants to childcare programs in danger of closure during the COVID pandemic and provided focused support to support new family child care homes.
 106 opened, adding 810 new spaces. (\$5million) CTCARES for All Young Children: Outreach project working with Home Visiting, Family Resource Centers and State funded childcare programs to provide support and learning materials to children who did not enroll in preschool or kindergarten.
 Reached 1100 children with materials shipped to homes, early learning standards, parent friendly screening tool linked (Sparkler) to HV and B-3 child development Infoline. (\$700,000 phase 1).
 Some children enrolled in programming; others had continued outreach planned through June (\$1,200,000 obligated for this 2nd phase).
 Programs active in SFY 2021 CTCARES for Child Care Businesses offers supports to help you operate your program during COVID-19.
-CTCARES for Family Child Care offers licensed family child care providers access to local Networks providing PD, links to statewide resources and local technical
+CTCARES for Family Child Care offers licensed family child care providers access to local Networks providing PD, links to statewide resources and local technical assistance.